Keeping the Sacred Fire

 For countless years, Indigenous people have lived off the land; used what was available as resources; and fed those in the community in a cooperative way.
 Wisdom was passed down from generation to generation.
 Uncle to nephew.
 Mother to daughter.
 Warrior to boy.
 Medicine woman to mentee.
 But now those skills are in jeopardy of being forever lost.
 The knowledge must be passed on to those who have the heart to hear and learn.

-FireKeepers International connects Wisdom to Wisdom-Seekers.
+FireKeepers International is determined to preserve those traditional life skills and even add some to the collective knowledge bank for future generations.
+We connect Wisdom to Wisdom-Seekers.
 Knowledge to those who crave it.
 Food to the hungry.
 Encouragement to those who are struggling.
 Helping veterans with inner healing.

-FireKeepers International builds relationship with individuals, organizations and nations through promoting health and life with educational and cultural programs.
+FireKeepers International builds relationship with individuals, organizations and nations through preserving heritage life skills, educating in-person and online, and building community.

 Meet the Founders